Hansel and Gretel (opera): Act 3

 The witch takes out her wand and calls out, "Stop!"
 Hansel and Gretel are frozen to the spot where they stand.
 Using the wand, the witch leads Hansel to the cage.
 The witch leaves him stiff and slow of movement.
 She tells Gretel to be reasonable, and then the witch goes inside to fetch raisins and almonds with which to fatten Hansel.
 Hansel whispers to Gretel to pretend to obey the witch.
 The witch returns, and waving her wand, says, "Hocus pocus, holderbush!
 Loosen, rigid muscles, hush!"
 Using the wand, the witch forces Gretel to dance, then tells her to go into the house and set the table.
 Hansel pretends to be asleep, and the witch, overcome with excitement, describes how she plans to cook and eat Gretel.

 The witch wakes up Hansel and has him show her his finger.
 He puts out a bone instead, and she feels it instead.
 Disappointed that he is so thin, the witch calls for Gretel to bring out raisins and almonds.
 As the witch tries to feed Hansel, Gretel steals the wand from the witch's pocket.
 Waving it towards Hansel, Gretel whispers, "Hocus pocus, holderbush!
 Loosen rigid muscles, hush!"
 As the witch turns around and wonders at the noise, Hansel discovers that he can move freely again.

 The witch tells Gretel to peek inside the oven to see if the gingerbread is done.
 Hansel softly calls out to her to be careful.
 Gretel pretends that she does not know what the witch means.
 The witch tells her to lift herself a little bit and bend her head forward.
 Gretel says that she is "a goose" and doesn't understand, then asks the witch to demonstrate.
 The witch, frustrated, opens the oven and leans forward.
 Hansel springs out of the cage, and he and Gretel shove the witch into the oven.
 They dance.
-The oven begins to crackle and the flames burn fiercely, and with a loud crash it explodes.Scene 4Around Hansel and Gretel, the gingerbread children have turned back into humans.
-They are asleep and unable to move, but they sing to Hansel and Gretel, asking to be touched.
-Hansel is afraid, but Gretel strokes one on the cheek, and he wakes up, but is still unable to move.
-Hansel and Gretel touch all the children, then Hansel takes the witch's wand and, waving it, calls out the magic words, freeing the children from the spell.Scene 5Father is heard in the distance, calling for Hansel and Gretel.
-He and mother enter and embrace Hansel and Gretel.
-Meanwhile, the gingerbread children pull out from the ruins of the oven the witch, who has turned into gingerbread.
-Father gathers Hansel, Gretel and the other children around and tells them to look at this miracle.
-He explains that this is heaven's punishment for evil deeds and reminds them, "When the need is greatest, God the Lord puts out His hand."
+The oven begins to crackle and the flames burn fiercely, and with a loud crash it explodes.